Thursday, September 10, 2009

 "I brought my candy cash for a Swede's run", I replied.

-We decided to celebrate our newly tested manhood with an ice cream sandwich, a Rondo or Grape Crush, and a handful of Bazooka $.01 gum.
+We decided to celebrate our newly tested dock-jumping manhood with an ice cream sandwich, a Rondo or Grape Crush, and a handful of Bazooka $.01 gum.
 I retrieved my cash stash and we pedaled our half naked, dripping butts to the brick box of a store.

 One thing about Swede's - fat people never shopped there.
 They couldn't.
 The aisles were roughly 10" wide, or at least they felt that way.
 It was a hassle to run into someone in the same row - much easier to go around the next aisle.
 I'm still not sure how SOH got from the front door to the cash register?
 The tight quarters may explain why Ducka's scheme wasn't initially picked up on by SOH.

 Ducka was obviously having fun doing this, and was getting a bit bold...and stupid.
 He grabbed a couple Bazookas and walked past me at the register.
 Of course, he could barely pass without knocking me over due to the 10" aisles, and he tried slipping the gum into my hand.
 I had no clue what was happening, and the gum hit the floor.
 There was a splash of psychotic fear and total exhilaration in Ducka's eyes, but SOH never looked up.
 Ducka grabbed the gum, walked another aisle, and plowed into me again, and the gum hit the old wood floors a 2nd time.
 This time the Hag smelled a rat, and glanced up over her bifocals.
 A couple minutes later, Ducka made a 3rd fly-by with a pile of Tootsie rolls, Bazooka gums, and small jawbreakers in his hand.
-I silently shook my head "No!
+I silently shook my head and mouthed "No!
 No!".
 I should've known - you can't stop Ducka when he's in motion.
 My hand opened, a dozen or so candies hit my palm, and the remaining 5-6 loudly hit the floor.

 The Hag jumped to her feet.